-- 1. How did the Chickasaws benefit from the major waterways throughout the Southeast? - a.
-Sample answer: The major waterways, including the Mississippi, Tennessee and Tombigbee rivers, provided Chickasaws the option to communicate and trade with other Southeastern tribal nations.
-Utilizing the major waterways, Chickasaws hosted and regulated trade fairs with other Southeastern Indians to obtain desired goods, such as conch shells, copper, obsidian and turquoise, in addition to deer skin, pottery, bear grease and bows and arrows.
+- 1. How do the rivers throughout the Southeast relate to early Chickasaw businesses? - a.
+Sample answer: The major rivers, including the Mississippi, Tennessee and Tombigbee, relate to the early Chickasaw businesses because they provided Chickasaws the option to communicate and trade with other Southeastern tribal nations.
+Chickasaws hosted and regulated trade fairs with other Southeastern Indians to obtain desired goods, such as conch shells, copper, obsidian and turquoise, in addition to deer skin, pottery, bear grease and bows and arrows.
 These trade fairs were a highly organized event which brought many tribes together. - 2.
 With which European nation did the Chickasaws form a strong trade alliance?
 Why did they choose that particular European nation? - a.
 Sample answer: Beginning in the early 1700s, Chickasaw leaders took notice of the trade items possessed by the British and agreed to a trade alliance.
 The British were more diplomatic with Chickasaw leaders and possessed finer trade items, as opposed to the Spanish or French.
 The strong negotiation and leadership skills possessed by the Chickasaw leaders not only strengthened the Chickasaw Nation as a diplomatic nation, but also as a revered trading nation that stretched as far north as the Great Lakes and as far south as the Gulf of Mexico. - 3.
-How did Chickasaw "stands" contribute to the Chickasaws' early entrepreneurship? - a.
-Sample answer: The Chickasaw "stands," or wayside inns that served as early bed and breakfasts for weary travelers, were located along the Natchez Trace and were operated from a Chickasaw family's home.
-The stands served as blossoming businesses for many Chickasaw families, providing a warm meal and shelter to the American explorers in exchange for economic gain.
-Additional provisions, including corn, meat and fresh water, were provided at each stand. - 4.
-What did Chickasaws do after their forced removal to Indian Territory? - a.
-Sample answer: Once settled in Indian Territory, the Chickasaws worked hard to rebuild.
-In less than 19 years, the Chickasaws rebuilt their businesses, homes, schools, government, farms and families.
+What are Chickasaw "stands" and where were they located? - a.
+Sample answer: Chickasaw "stands," or wayside inns that served as early bed and breakfasts for weary travelers, were located along the Natchez Trace.
+Each stand was operated by a Chickasaw family inside their home.
+The stands served as early businesses for many Chickasaw families, providing a warm meal and shelter to the American explorers in exchange for economic gain and supplies. - 4.
+What did the Chickasaws do after they were removed from their Homeland? - a.
+Sample answer: After Removal, Chickasaws worked hard to rebuild.
+In less than 19 years, the Chickasaws rebuilt their businesses, homes, schools, government, communities, farms and families.
 Chickasaws regained their footing as successful businessmen and entrepreneurs. - 5.
-What are some of the current Chickasaw Nation businesses? - a.
+How many businesses does the Chickasaw Nation currently have? - a.
 Sample answer: Today, the Chickasaw Nation has more than 100 businesses, including a chocolate factory, cultural center and numerous gaming facilities, in addition to other services for state, federal and private clients.
-The current businesses owned and operated by the tribe continue to tell the story of the Chickasaw people-one of servant leadership, teamwork, a strong cultural identity and perseverance.